-- explore the concept of sustainable health. - identify the factors that contribute to sustainable health, such as regular exercise, caring for our bodies and maintaining a healthy, balanced state of mind. - identify and critique behaviours that people exhibit that have an influence on their health and wellbeing. - examine the external influences that could impact on their ability to make good decisions regarding their health and wellbeing. - plan strategies to enhance health and wellbeing. - plan creative interventions that promote their own connection to the community. - implement and critique strategies to enhance health and wellbeing. - develop knowledge and understanding of the nature of attack and defence strategies in net sports (basketball/volleyball). - demonstrate leadership, fair play and cooperation across a range of invasion-game contexts. - apply and transfer movement concepts and attack and defence strategies to invasion games.
+explore the concept of sustainable health.

+identify the factors that contribute to sustainable health, such as regular exercise, caring for our bodies and maintaining a healthy, balanced state of mind.

+identify and critique behaviours that people exhibit that have an influence on their health and wellbeing.

+examine the external influences that could impact on their ability to make good decisions regarding their health and wellbeing.

+plan strategies to enhance health and wellbeing.

+plan creative interventions that promote their own connection to the community.

+implement and critique strategies to enhance health and wellbeing.

+develop knowledge and understanding of the nature of attack and defence strategies in net sports (Volleyball).

+demonstrate leadership, fair play and cooperation across a range of invasion-game contexts. apply and transfer movement concepts and attack and defence strategies to invasion games.

-Term Three - Safety Outdoors
+Term Three - Harm Prevention - Decisions, Drugs and Alcohol

-- identify roles outdoor recreation, sport and physical activity play within the lives of Australians. - explore the significance of working as a team or group, and of developing leadership and collaborative skills. - refine skills in increasingly complex situations and identify how to transfer skills from one challenge to another. - evaluate and review abilities to work in a team and reflect on how effective they are as a team member. - devise, implement and refine strategies for working effectively in teams. - demonstrate leadership, fair play and cooperation. - explore and participate in navigational activities. - develop and apply skills to work collaboratively to apply and transfer movement concepts and strategies in an adventure scenario.
+identify community programs which aim to support homelessness.

+explore the impact of drugs and alcohol on homelessness and the rates of homelessness.

+evaluate decisions made by individuals as well as environments that individuals are brought up in that may lead to homelessness.

+identify, explore, evaluate; situational awareness, decision-making, identifying and responding to abuse, react strategies, safety networks and support.

+devise, implement and refine strategies for working effectively in teams.

+demonstrate leadership, fair play and co-operation.

+demonstrate understanding from previous movement experiences to create solutions to movement challenges via constraints-based games.

+demonstrate leadership, fair play and co-operation across a range of invasion-game contexts. apply and transfer movement concepts and attack and defence strategies to invasion games.